 Route Actions Timescales General / Actions applicable to all routes or wider project Impact on parking to be quantified during development of the Concept Design.
 Parking proposals to be developed in parallel with a separate parking review that is being undertaken in Musselburgh.
 In current stage (Concept Design).
-Information from parking review to be fed into proposals (Developed Design) Impact of proposals on traffic operations to be evaluated through traffic modelling At subsequent stage (Developed Design) Concept designs to show pedestrian infrastructure (both existing and proposed improvements) In current stage (Concept Design) Concept designs to illustrate proposals where protected cycle lanes cross side roads and accesses In current stage (Concept Design) Concept designs to show dropped kerbs and uncontrolled crossings In current stage (Concept Design) Consider forming an advisory / steering group made up of local people (including community representatives with specific accessibility needs and those with an interest in walking, wheeling and cycling) At subsequent stage (Developed Design) Concept designs to illustrate measures for cyclists to transition between protected cycle lanes and side roads, and how cyclists can make all manoeuvres at junctions In current stage (Concept Design) Concept designs to illustrate traffic calming measures that are proposed In current stage (Concept Design) Impact on emergency service, delivery and refuse vehicles to be investigated and strategy to be developed In current stage (Concept Design) 'Floating' bus stops to be reviewed in the Concept Designs In current stage (Concept Design) 'Floating' parking bays to be reviewed in the Concept Designs In current stage (Concept Design) Concept designs to illustrate how access to residential properties will be retained In current stage (Concept Design) Investigate potential for street trial In current stage (Concept Design) Disabled parking bays to be shown in Concept Design plans In current stage (Concept Design).
+Information from parking review to be fed into proposals (Developed Design) Impact of proposals on traffic operations to be evaluated through traffic modelling At subsequent stage (Developed Design) Concept designs to show pedestrian infrastructure (both existing and proposed improvements) In current stage (Concept Design) Concept designs to illustrate proposals where protected cycle lanes cross side roads and accesses In current stage (Concept Design) Concept designs to show dropped kerbs and uncontrolled crossings In current stage (Concept Design) made up of local peoprepresentatives with sneeds and those with wheeling and cycling) Concept designs to ill cyclists to transition blanes and side roads, make all manoeuvres Concept designs to ill measures that are profile to be developed 'Floating' bus stops to Concept Designs 'Floating' parking bays Concept Designs Concept designs to ill residential properties Investigate potential for Consider forming an advisory / steering group made up of local people (including community representatives with specific accessibility needs and those with an interest in walking, wheeling and cycling) At subsequent stage (Developed Design) Concept designs to illustrate measures for cyclists to transition between protected cycle lanes and side roads, and how cyclists can make all manoeuvres at junctions In current stage (Concept Design) Concept designs to illustrate traffic calming measures that are proposed In current stage (Concept Design) Impact on emergency service, delivery and refuse vehicles to be investigated and strategy to be developed In current stage (Concept Design) 'Floating' bus stops to be reviewed in the Concept Designs In current stage (Concept Design) 'Floating' parking bays to be reviewed in the Concept Designs In current stage (Concept Design) Concept designs to illustrate how access to residential properties will be retained In current stage (Concept Design) Investigate potential for street trial In current stage (Concept Design) Disabled parking bays to be shown in Concept Design plans In current stage (Concept Design).
 Information from parking review to be fed into proposals (Developed Design) Dropped kerbs to be included in the design where appropriate In current stage (Concept Design) Route 1 West East Lothian Council to further engage with City of Edinburgh Council on connection into Edinburgh Ongoing Junctions of New Street / A199 and A199 / Milton Road East to be looked at in more detail at Concept Design In current stage (Concept Design) Route 2 Review traffic volumes on Millhill at peak times and review designs accordingly In current stage (Concept Design) Junction of Windsor Gardens and Linkfield Road to be reviewed In current stage (Concept Design)